 Pro tip: make only one change at a time so that you can definitively correlate the change in performance to the change made within the application stack!A few other tools we use to help monitor performance and infrastructure are New Relic APM, and the AWS Console.

 There is one thing we’d like to see added to k6.
 We’d like the ability to log the full response whenever we encounter a non-200 series response code in our testing.
-I understand this feature is currently in process; it just hasn’t made it into the current version of LoadImpact yet.
+I understand this feature is currently in process; it just hasn’t made it into the current version yet.
 Luckily we can get additional information about the request using Sumo Logic and elk in the meantime.

 If you’re interested in experiencing the fruits of our load testing, you can always sign up for a free API key through ShipEngine.
 We’d love to hear your feedback, too, so feel free to contact us about anything related to ShipEngine’s developer experience, documentation or the product itself.